dontfollowsean/slackspot/README.md

 Sends a link to log in to a Spotify account with the permission to read currently playing and recently played songs to the Slack Admin webhook.

 ### `/callback`
 This endpoint is used to finish authenticating a Spotify login request.
-This url is configured using the `AUTH_CALLBACK` environment variable and must also be specified when creating the Spotify app.
+This url must be specified when creating the Spotify app.

 ### `/`
-Serves files located in `[PROJECT_ROOT]/static` directory
+Serves files located in `{PROJECT_ROOT}/static` directory

 ---
 ## Slack Slash Commands